2015 NCAA Division I men's basketball championship game: Wisconsin Badgers

-Duke
+Duke Blue Devils

 After a 28–3 regular season, Duke beat North Carolina State in the ACC tournament before losing to Notre Dame in the semifinals.
 Despite the loss, Duke was selected as the top seed in the South regional as an at-large.

 In the second round (i.e., round of 64) of the NCAA Tournament, Duke defeated 16th seeded Robert Morris 85–56.
 Quinn Cook scored 22 points and Jahlil Okafor added 21.
 In the third round (i.e., round of 32), Duke beat San Diego State 68–49 behind 26 points by Okafor to reach the Sweet 16 (i.e., the South regional semifinals).
 Duke next faced off with 5th seeded Utah.
 A strong defensive performance limited Utah, the top three-point field goal shooting team in the Pac-12, to four-for-16 (25 percent) on three-point field goal attempts and 57 points overall.
 Okafor struggled against Utah's double teams, but Duke pulled away in the final minutes for a 63–57 win.
 Justise Winslow had a double-double, with 21 points and 10 rebounds for Duke.
 In the Elite Eight (i.e., the South regional final), Duke had another strong defensive performance, limiting 2nd seeded Gonzaga to two-for-10 (20 percent) on three-point field goal attempts.
 Point guard Tyus Jones earned six assists while committing 0 turnovers, and repeatedly scored in the lane as Duke pulled away from a 66–52 victory.
 Okafor, Winslow, Jones combined for 38 points.
 Jones earned regional Most Valuable Player (MVP) honors, as he averaged 15 points and 4.5 assists.

 In the Final Four, Duke played 7th seeded Michigan State, surprise winners of the East regional.
 The Spartans jumped out to a 14–6 lead, before Duke went on a 14–2 run in which Okafor scored seven points.
 Michigan State went on to miss 17 of their final 20 shots, and trailed 36–25 at halftime.
 Duke started the second half with an 18–9 run, and the game was never very close after that.
 The final score was 81–61.
 Justise Winslow led Duke with 19 points and 9 rebounds, Okafor scored 18 points, while grabbing 6 rebounds, and Quinn Cook added 17 points for Duke.
 Denzel Valentine scored 22 points and grabbed 11 rebounds to lead Michigan State.